telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform.md

     >important If the JpegImageConverter property is not set, an exception is thrown.

     The **Telerik.Documents.ImageUtils** assembly provides a default implementation of the JpegImageConverter class that could be used when exporting the document.
+The default implementation depends on the [ImageSharp](https://www.nuget.org/packages/SixLabors.ImageSharp/) and [TiffLibrary.ImageSharpAdapter](https://www.nuget.org/packages/TiffLibrary.ImageSharpAdapter/) libraries to convert images to Jpeg format.

     #### **[C#] Example 3: Set the default implementation of the JpegImageConverter class**
         {{region cs-radpdfprocessing-cross-platform_3}}